 “You do recognize me, don’t you?”

 This time he studied her.
 Her face: so round, so pure; it glowed like the pearls on his grandma’s necklace.
-Her frame was full, hips mature like a woman, feet compact like a girl.
-His eyes strolled upward from her feet to her hips.
-Then there was those eyes; there was something about them.
-Some glow within them seemed to lull him into a comfort he found only in books or music.
+Her frame was full, hips mature like a woman’s, feet compact like a girl’s.
+His eyes strolled up from her feet to her hips.
+He dared to glance there, after all she did ask him too.
+Full breasts.
+He swallowed hard, eyes leaping back to her face, cheeks burning like they were set on fire.
+Her eyes; there was something about them.
+That glow they held lulled him into a comfort he found only in books or music.
 Now that he truly examined her, there was something strangely familiar about her.

-“Daniel,” She whispered, warm fingers touching his arm, “You do know me, don’t you?”
+“Daniel,” She whispered, warm fingers whispering across the hair on his forearm, “You do know me, don’t you?”

 “Yeah… I- I think so.”
-He admitted in disbelief.
 But he didn’t.
 He had never, ever seen her before.
 So why was she familiar?

 “Your brother… he lives with you?”

-“Brandon,” she whispered like it was a forbidden secret.
-“He too was born here?”
+“Bradley,” she whispered like it was a forbidden secret, “He too was born here?”

 “Where is he?”